-Time Input Fault: This bit indicates that the microprocessor received an erroneous time input from the GPS Subsystem.
-If the condition persists please report it to the factory (1-877-749-3878).
+Time Input Fault: This bit indicates that the microprocessor received an erroneous time input from the CDMA Subsystem.
+Do NOT do a power cycle in an attempt to clear the fault.
+If the condition persists please report it to the factory.

-No Polling Events: This bit indicates that the GPS Subsystem is not receiving polling request from the Linux Subsystem.
+No Polling Events: This bit indicates that the CDMA Subsystem is not receiving polling request from the Linux/NTP Subsystem.
 This could be due to a hardware or software failure.
 If the condition persists after cycling the power to the unit, this is a fatal fault and the unit should be returned to the factory for repair.